raspberrypilearning/tree-life-simulator/en/step_3.md

 --- /task ---

 Create a quick response to the slider so that the user immediately sees the impact of their interaction.
-Set up a loop that checks the **tree management** value frequently and adjusts the speed before cloning another tree.
+Set up a loop that checks the **tree management** slider value frequently and adjusts the speed before cloning another tree.

 --- task ---